 The Fredonia Technology Incubator (FTI) is located in the City of Dunkirk's Downtown Waterfront Business District.
 Dunkirk is adjacent to the Village of Fredonia, the home of the Fredonia Campus.
 An FTI map, photo, and floor plans are included in the appendices (A; A.1; A.2; A.3).
+FTI is a campus building and partner in the WNY Innovation Hot Spot (Appendix G).

 Dunkirk is located along Lake Erie, 50 miles southwest of Buffalo.
 The city is easily accessible by Interstate 90, and the region offers timely connections to all major metropolitan areas in the Midwest, Eastern United States, and Canada.
 Dunkirk harbor provides open access to Lake Erie.
 The city offers lakefront marinas, accommodations, lakefront parks, and beaches.

 An abundance of natural resources, workers, and technological support networks provide businesses with competitive opportunities for growth.
 Housing and commercial properties are diverse and affordable.